Jesse Leigh

-Jesse Leigh is an American actor.
-They are known for portraying Bobbie Yang on the Peacock sitcom Rutherford Falls.
+Jesse Leigh is an American actor, known for portraying Bobbie Yang on the Peacock sitcom Rutherford Falls.

 Early life

 Leigh was born in Woodland Hills, in Los Angeles, California.

 They attended Orange County School of the Arts for high school.

 Leigh graduated in 2020 as a Communication studies major at University of California, Los Angeles.

 Career

 In 2018, they had a role on the Paramount Network series Heathers.
 They also appeared on the shows Foursome, Superstore, and Henry Danger.

-In August 2020 it was announced Leigh was joining the main cast of the sitcom Rutherford Falls, starring Ed Helms.
-When Leigh auditioned for Rutherford Falls, the character of Bobbie was intended to be masculine, but was rewritten as nonbinary for Leigh.
+In August 2020, it was announced Leigh was joining the main cast of the sitcom Rutherford Falls, starring Ed Helms.
+When Leigh auditioned for Rutherford Falls, the character of Bobbie was intended to be a male, but was rewritten as nonbinary for Leigh.

-In an early review of Rutherford Falls for the web-site Decider, critic Joel Keller called Leigh the show's "sleeper star," writing, "Every time Jesse Leigh opens up their mouth as Bobbie, something funny comes out.
+In an early review of Rutherford Falls for the web-site Decider, critic Joel Keller called Leigh the show's "sleeper star", writing, "Every time Jesse Leigh opens up their mouth as Bobbie, something funny comes out.
 We hope to see more of them during the first season."